-Let us consider the refrains of the Antiphons, the first is "Through the intercessions of the Theotokos, O Saviour, save us."
+"Through the intercessions of the Theotokos, O Saviour, save us."
 We have spoken previously of the Theotokos' holiness and her intercessions for us.
 As our great example we often commemorate her in our prayers.
 Inasmuch as it was possible for a mere human, she fully listened to God and was granted the honor of bearing him in the flesh.
 After her death she was bodily taken up into heaven.
 As she is our great example, this foreshadows our destination if we abide in Christ in faithfulness.

-The usual refrain for the second antiphon echos Psalm 88, "O Son of God, who art glorified in the saints, save us who sing to Thee.
+The usual refrain for the second antiphon is "O Son of God, who art glorified in the saints, save us who sing to Thee.
 Alleluia."
+Which echos Psalm 88.
 Having commemorated the Mother of God in the first antiphon we now commemorate the friends of God, the saints.
 This refrain varies with the liturgical season.
-For example, as we are in the Transfiguration cycle, we sang today, "O Son of God, Who wast transfigured on Mount Tabor, save us who sing unto Thee.
-Alleluia."
-Now while I said "who art glorified in the saints" is the usual refrain, we do not hear it on Sundays, but only on the other six days of the week.
+Now while I said "who art glorified in the saints" is the usual refrain, did you hear it today?
+No, it is not used on Sundays, but only on the other six days of the week.
+What do we sing on Sundays?
 This is because the refrain for Pascha is "O Son of God, who art risen from the dead, save us who sing to thee.
 Alleluia."
 Every Sunday we celebrate the Resurrection of our Lord, and therefore we use this festal refrain.